real-re/nsv2-website/docs/about/download/index.en.md

     Or use ios signing software to avoid jailbreak.

+    It is also recommended to look for Android Emulators.

     Only supports iPhone5S, iPad Air, iPad mini2 and newer devices。

 !!! tip "macOS user"